livingdocsIO/documentation/reference-docs/common-designs/design_config_v1.md

 # Design Configuration v1

+**DEPRECATED** This is only as a reference for old projects.
+DO NOT USE design config v1 in new projects.

 ## config.json

 The config.json defines the design configuration.
 You can specify through the design configuration what options are available and how components behave when editing in the Livingdocs editor.